Lineblocs/site/app/docs/quickstarts/execline-conference-reference.md

 # Reference Integration: ExecLine Conferencing

-Complex conferencing workflows allow you to communicate with multiple end users on demand.
-Advanced conference workflows can be integrated to work with third party apps, web services and APIs.
-Using modern CPaaS, you can design and develop unique conferencing apps that provide your callers a stellar conferencing experience.
+Complex conferencing workflows allow you to communicate with multiple end-users on demand.
+Advanced conference workflows can be integrated to work with third-party apps, web services, and APIs.
+Using modern CPaaS, you can design and develop unique conferencing apps that provide your callers with a stellar conferencing experience.

-In this tutorial we will be looking at an advanced reference integration of a conferencing line for a small business owner.
+In this tutorial, we will be looking at an advanced reference integration of a conferencing line for a small business owner.

-Our conference will include two user types:
+The conference will include two user types:

-1. host
+1. Host
-            ```A.K.A our small business owner who will be managing the conference line.```
+A.K.A our small business owner who will be managing the conference line.
-2. member
+2. Member
-            ```users that can call our host on demand.```

-In our example conference, conference members will call into our conference line to speak with our host, regarding some service.
+In our example conference, members will call into our conference line to speak with our host regarding some services.

 ## How it works